 Indiana is unique in being the only color guard association that limits its members to high schools.
 It was begun by educators, and has remained fundamentally rooted in education through its history.
 Through IHSGCA, thousands of young people have been given a chance to perfect and perform various color guard skills.

 None of the original founders envisioned the scope and effect color guard would have in Indiana.
-Today more than 120 high schools participate in 16 contests per season including Divisional Finals, State Prelims, and State Finals.
+Today more than 168 groups participate in the 9 week competition season that includes 13 regular season contests and multiple state events for each class.
 Each fall, a convention for directors and students is held.
 At the Winter Guard International World Championships in Dayton, Ohio, Indiana has always had guards in the scholastic finals competition, underscoring the quality of color guards Indiana high schools produce.